 Whenever I think of this situation, I wish I had taken another hundred punches rather than to have let them see me cry.
 Crying meant weakness; weakness meant failure; failure meant vulnerability; and vulnerability is never a safe place in an abusive house.
 In that moment, I promised myself that I would never let anyone see or make me cry again…ever!
 The promise that my 11 year-old self made would have repercussions on my mental psyche for years to come.

-In a toxic environment, you do what you have to do just to survive day by day, hour by hour, moment by moment.
-Being laughed at was worse than any punch and my only recourse was to make sure that I never allowed anyone to see me in a vulnerable state again.
+In a toxic environment, you do what you have to do to survive moment by moment, hour by hour and day by day.
+Being laughed at was worse to me than any punch and my only recourse was to make sure that I never allowed anyone to see me in a vulnerable state again.
 Vows are powerful things to speak into existence and they hold our hearts and souls captive until we break them off.
-A self protective wall was built around my heart that day and it would take many years of hard work to break it down.
-Eventually, I had to go back to that moment and break the vow I made in order to find freedom in learning to be vulnerable and trust people with my heart.
+A self protective wall was built around my heart that day and it would take a lot of hard work to break it down.
+Eventually, I had to go back to that moment and break the vow I made in order to find freedom in learning to be vulnerable and to trust people with my heart again.

-Victims of abuse need to be understood, to be valued for their growth, to be appreciated for their tenacity to overcome, and to be Loved for who they are in spite of the unfortunate cards they were handed in life.
+Victims of abuse need to be understood, valued and appreciated for their tenacity to overcome.
+They also need to be Loved for who they are in spite of the unfortunate cards they were handed in life.
 Who around you could use words of encouragement?
 Who around you needs to feel valued?
 Who around you needs to be honored?
-Recognize the accomplishments and efforts of those who have overcome because they are most likely still on their journey to being whole again and could use some uplifting words to keep them going.
+Recognize the accomplishments and efforts of those who have overcome because they are most likely still on their journey to being whole again and could use uplifting words to spur them forward.
 Never underestimate the power of positive words to a weary soul!

 Until next time, honor those around you and stay safe!